catalyst/developing-with-cwp/docs/05_CreatingATemplate.md

-# Creating a New Page Template
+# Creating a New Landing Page Template

 In the last lesson, we did basically the minimum to create a new page type in the CMS; we created the Model and the Controller classes part of the MVC design pattern.
 In this lesson we will discuss how the page templates the V part work in SilverStripe.